 Students transfer colleges for a number of reasons.
 Some change majors and move to a school that better suits their new path.
 Others start at a two-year college before transferring to finish their degree at a four-year college or university.
 Even if a first-choice college simply wasn’t the right fit, students can take heart in knowing they’re not alone.

-Students who are looking to transfer from one of Connecticut’s 12 community colleges to Southern may take advantage of the Transfer Articulation Program (TAP).
-Launched in fall 2016, TAP is a new program for ensuring Connecticut community college students complete degree programs that transfer to Connecticut State Universities and Charter Oak without losing or generating excess credit.
-Students who are in the TAP program and are interested in transferring to Southern will generally complete two years at a community college and the final two years at Southern.
+Students who are looking to transfer from one of Connecticut’s 12 community colleges to Southern may take advantage of the Transfer Ticket.
+Launched in fall 2016, Transfer Ticket is a new program to ensure that Connecticut community college students complete degree programs that transfer to Connecticut State Universities and Charter Oak without losing or generating excess credit.
+Students who pursue the Transfer Ticket will generally complete two years at a community college and the final two years at Southern.

 The best way to learn about Southern Connecticut State University is to visit our campus.
 We offer campus tours five days a week and most Saturday mornings.

 Located in New Haven, Connecticut, this public university offers 117 undergraduate and graduate programs, unique research opportunities, access to fascinating internships, a vibrant campus, and a commitment to preparing strong leaders.

 Our nationally renowned faculty in our five schools—Arts and Sciences, Business, Education, Graduate Studies, and Health and Human Services—challenge you to meet high standards of academic rigor and integrity.

 You will discover that Southern is a community of faculty, administrators, and staff all dedicated to providing the knowledge and opportunities you need to succeed as a student, grow as an individual, and develop as a professional.
 When we talk about “higher education” at Southern, we mean education in all its forms: academic and personal, theoretical and practical, professional and emotional.
 We are committed to educating the complete person: the person who wants a career and a life.